-Pre-Req: GB 212, 2 major courses in accounting, and instructor permission Involves each student in an internship of a minimum of 200 hours over 8-14 weeks duration in the spring semester of the junior year, the summer following junior year, or the fall of senior year.
+Pre-Req: (GB 212 or AC 201), 2 major courses in accounting and instructor permission

+Involves each student in an internship of a minimum of 200 hours over 8-14 weeks duration in the spring semester of the junior year, the summer following junior year, or the fall of senior year.
 Provides the interning student with a valuable experiential learning opportunity.
-Includes on-the-job training in either public, corporate or government accounting.
+Includes onthe-job training in either public, corporate or government accounting.
 Requires the student to work closely with a faculty advisor to develop a term paper and a work summary on the internship experience.

-AC 440 Design and Control of Data and Systems (3 credits) Pre-Req: AC 340
+AC 440 Design and Control of Data and Systems (3 credits)

+Pre-Reg: AC 340